Tom-Kinstle/sprint_4/README.md

 •	Then run the app file  (streamlit run app.py).

-The application can view online at the following address as well.
+The application can be viewed online at the following address as well.

 https://eda-car-advertisement.onrender.com